randyheaton/CableManagement/README.md

 squared away.
 And if you fork this within the next few months, it might be plug-and-go for you, but you'll probably have to triple check your java compiler versions.

-We can render a JSON file from mock data and put it inside of the project.
-We can render an annotation class file and put it inside of the resource folder.
-We know that the IDE imports those annotation classes so that we'll be able to read them later.

-And we can parse through all of the .kt files in the project in order to gather data for the graph.
+Right now, we can take inputs from text fields to build a model.
+From that model, we can inject annotation classes into the project and also build a json config file of the model.
+And we can also build a graph of all dependencies that use annotations from the model.

 <font size=5>What's next:</font>

-We have to figure out how to syphon data from the annotations, which I know IntelliJ provides.
-We have to figure out what IntelliJ exposes in terms of parsing classes and dependencies because it's probably better than using regex or string methods to run through the project files building the graph.

-And then we have to figure out a good way to generate the graphic.
+We have to figure out a good way to generate the graphic.
 My instinct says a Canvas because leaning on ready-made composables doesn't seem feasible because of the geometry.
 If the IDE windows will play well with a webview, we could dispatch graphics to js.
 I don't know yet.